 West and Zimmerman (1987) famously made the argument that gender is constructed by, and for, social interaction.
-According to Butler (1990), everyone reflects one's internal pseudohermaphrodite and adopt an umbrella term "disorders of sexual differentiation" (DSD) also called as disorders of sexual development by other authors.
+According to Butler (1990), everyone reflects one's internal self through gender and thereby facilitates the social process.
+From this perspective, gender becomes a performance for which every person alters outward appearances to align with an internal sense of gender identity.